JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 The code I have for the AI searching the "last known" location is not working.
 I can points plot on the map, but then the AI does not attempt to visit the points.
 Instead, they remain in one location, and spin in a circle.

 Can you fix or simplify the search for the last known location?

+# Question
+My game uses a scaling affect on mobile / different device sizes.
+However, I'm finding that during my testing, this isn't working very well on mobile because the text shrinks down significantly and my game suffers a much worse quality.

+What do you suggest as the best practice to ensure this game will look OK on all devices?